miztizm/farmore/README.md

 ### 🔄 Repository Management
 - **Bulk backups** - Clone all repos for a user or organization in one command
 - **Single repo backups** - Backup individual repositories with the `repo` command
+- **Repository search** - Search GitHub and clone matching repositories by keyword
 - **Smart updates** - Automatically pulls updates for existing repositories
 - **Parallel processing** - Fast backups with configurable worker threads
 - **SSH/HTTPS support** - Tries SSH first, falls back to HTTPS with token